ga-wdi-exercises/yum/readme.md

   - Update the restaurant.
   - Create a new menu item for the restaurant.
   - Delete a menu item from the restaurant.

-> You will know how to do this after Monday morning's Express + Mongoose lesson.
-Feel free, however, to give this a shot over the weekend.